Manage Networking for Confluent Cloud Connectors

 Egress IP address ranges

 The following tabs provide network connectivity IP address details.
 Note that a Connect node runs in the same VPC/VNet as the cluster the Connect node was provisioned with.
-This is true for all cluster types (Basic, Standard, Enterprise and Dedicated).
+This is true for all cluster types (Basic, Standard, Enterprise, Dedicated, and Freight).
 For Confluent Cloud networking details, see the Cloud Networking docs.

 Public egress IP addresses are available on all the major cloud platforms.
 For details, see Public Egress IP Addresses for Confluent Cloud Connectors.